bqqbarbhg/achrails/README.md

 Webhook integration
 ------------------------------------------
 Within the group, you can define webhook URLs for the following events.
 Whenever an event is triggered, the URL is POST'ed with a JSON payload.
-The currentl available events are:
+The currently available events are:

 ## New video
 Triggered whenever a video is shared to the group